Avarel/Kaiper/README.md

 x = 20
 sin(x)
 ```
+**Note:** Due to AJE having built in support for complex numbers, the identifier `i` denotes a
+    keyword for complex numbers and can not be assigned to.
+Use other identifiers such as `_i` instead.

 ##### Compound Assignment
 Variables can use the short syntax-sugar compound assignments.
 They provide a shorter syntax to perform